onlyskin/meal-planner-workshop/README.md

-# meal-planner-workshop

-This is material for a workhop teaching JavaScript, React and Test-Driven Development (TDD).

-To get the most out of this workshop, *you will need working knowledge of git, GitHub and the command line*.
-If you're attending the workshop, please follow the Getting started section below before the workshop begins.

-## Getting started

-   1. Fork this repo on your own GitHub acccount.
-   2. Clone your fork to your local machine.
-   3. Ensure you meet the prerequisites by installing the software mentioned in the Prerequisites section below.
-   4. Follow the steps in the Building section.

 ### Prerequisites

 Ensure you have [node](https://nodejs.org/en/) and [yarn](https://yarnpkg.com) installed on your machine.
 If you're on a Mac, you can do this quite easily if you have [Homebrew](https://brew.sh/) installed using the command: